A Case Study on Energy-Efficient Edge AI Crack Segmentation: Methodology

 \subsection{Training Setup and Hyperparameter Search}

-We first train all five U-Net variants by using supervised-learning to get the baseline models.
-In this setup, we use a combination of random search and an evolutionary algorithm as a hyperparameter search, adopted from Tschöpe et al. \cite{tschope2025novel}.
-The optimized hyperparameters include the initial learning rate of the AdamW optimizer \cite{loshchilov2017decoupled}, the learning rate scheduler decay factor $\gamma$, the scheduler step size, the momentum values of the AdamW optimizer, the weight decay, and the class-weights that are used in the cross-entropy loss.
-However, for testing we use fixed class-weights, computed by the pixel distribution.
-We explain this in more detail in section \ref{sec:evaluation_metrics}.
+We first train all five U-Net variants with standard supervised learning to obtain the baselines.
+Then we optimize Hyperparameters with a combination of random search and an evolutionary algorithm, adopted from \cite{tschope2025novel}.
+The search covers the AdamW \cite{loshchilov2017decoupled} learning rate, momentum parameters, and weight decay, the scheduler decay $\gamma$ and step size, and the training-time class weights.
+For KD training, we additionally optimize the temperature $T$, the mixing factor $\alpha$, and the Dice weight $\lambda_{Dice}$.
+Training-time class weights are not used at evaluation.
+Instead, we use the fixed weights described in \Cref{sec:evaluation_metrics} for all reported numbers.

 For training with \gls{kd}, we additionally optimize the \gls{kd} temperature $T$, the KD mixing factor $\alpha$, and the weighting factor of the Dice term $\lambda_{Dice}$.
 The hard supervision consists of weighted cross-entropy and a soft Dice loss on the crack class, while the soft supervision is given by the KL divergence between teacher and student predictions.